anderswift/around-react/README.md

 * Interactivity powered by React

-This site was created based on a [mockup designed in Figma](https://www.figma.com/file/mUgu8OSHWE0M6p6vfwmdu9/Sprint-4-Around-The-U.S.-desktop-mobile?node-id=0%3A1) and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This site is a project of Yandex's Practicum Web Development course.
+It was created based on a [mockup designed in Figma](https://www.figma.com/file/mUgu8OSHWE0M6p6vfwmdu9/Sprint-4-Around-The-U.S.-desktop-mobile?node-id=0%3A1) and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).